 For the case builder limited to procedural-based business case methodologies, the answer is only “Maybe.”
 For the case builder in command of principle-driven case-building knowledge, the answer is a firm “Yes.

 Sections below show how the process for building a successful government or non-profit business case—one that is truly a business case—begins by defining and explaining:

 - The target population or constituency served by the organization.
 This answers the question “Whose benefits belong in the business case?”

 - The organization’s mission and strategic objectives, and how to measure progress towards these objectives.
 The government or non-profit business case depends on the case builder’s ability to show that reaching these objectives has value for the organization.

 Government organizations exist—are mandated to—deliver specific services to a target population.
 Each organization has a mission statement describing its own strategic objectives in those terms.

 For that reason, the primary business benefit beneficiaries in the government business case are people in the population served.
-Population served may be the entire population, or a population subset or group.
+Population served can be the entire population, or a population subset or group.
 The beneficiaries, that is, are stakeholders outside the government organization itself.
 However, many are not fully aware of this principle or how to apply it in the business case

 The principle-driven Business case begins with a focus on principles of strategic alignment and stakeholder support.
-This means that the principle-driven case recognizes the population served as stakeholders, and as a result, captures value deliveries to stake holders as legitimate business benefits to the business case.
+This means that the principle-driven case recognizes the population served as stakeholders, and as a result, captures value deliveries to stakeholders as legitimate business benefits to the business case.

 Government Cases Consider Value to the Entire Population Served